Regine26-Adam13/CC105-Portfolio-/README.md

-# CC105-Portfolio-
+# CC105-Portfolio

-## This portfolio will serve as storage of my accomplishment in CC105 subject and details about myself.
+#This portfolio will serve as storage of my accomplishment in CC105 subject.
+#And details about myself.